 12:00 PM | End of shift | n/a |

 Some tasks may require precise repetition or a detailed process.
-A detailed checklist for these tasks can help you and the PCA/caregiver make sure everything is completed.
+A checklist can help you and the PCA/caregiver ensure the task is completed correctly.
 Items on the list could include medication preparation or administration, personal hygiene, or meal preparation.

-As an example, here is a task list a Hand in Hand member created for their caregivers to assist in the removal and cleaning of an external catheter.
+As an example, here is a checklist a Hand in Hand member created for their caregivers to assist in the removal and cleaning of an external catheter.

 Checklist for nighttime catheter removal: